There have been many different innovations in the digital world that have shaped our era of modern convenience.

 Another option you can use to recover a PDF is data recovery software.
 This is an option that can help if the above methods did not and can serve a variety of other recovery needs in addition to PDF recovery.

-Software such as Stellar Data Recovery and Recoverit make it really easy to find and recover any lost file that you run in to.
-The software are available both as a free limited trial version and a paid full version, and both offer a Windows and macOS version.
+Software such as Stellar Data Recovery and Recoverit makes it really easy to find and recover any lost file that you run into.
+The software is available both as a free limited trial version and a paid full version, and both offer a Windows and macOS version.

 To begin with, if your deleted PDF files are on an external drive or flash drive, you’ll need to connect the device to a PC or Mac first.